 It is the hope that such a Minor can enrich the lives of the students by introducing a creative medium and sufficient skill to produce work.

-Students can work as freelancers responding to the creative and artistic needs of the market such as advertising, editorial, fashion, and documentary.
+Students can work as freelancers responding to the creative and artistic needs of the market such as advertising, editorials, fashion and documentaries.

 Minor in Photography Suggested Program (18 Credits)